Lymia/MPPatch/doc/Implementation Details.md

    fields of the in-memory storage format Microsoft uses for GUIDs.
 The `Data4` field is split into two values, `guid_4_high`, containing the most significant 32 bits, and `guid_4_low`, containing the least significant 32 bits.
    See [here](https://msdn.microsoft.com/en-us/library/windows/desktop/aa373931\(v=vs.85\).aspx) for documentation.
+ * `patch.NetPatch.install()`, which causes the patch to SetActiveDLCandMods to actually be written to memory.
+Steam CEG or some other DRM system seems to interfere with the functioning of the patch, and this is an attempt to dodge it.
  * `patch.NetPatch.reset()`, which clears any overrides set.
 This function is automatically called after every time the `SetActiveDLCAndMods` function is called for any reason to avoid any unintentional overrides.